 It appears that to give credit where it is due, w/b to say that neither Chic nor Paris were responsible for the most sophisticated of their designs; not even the patented ones that showed only their own names.
 It seems that instead it was Bob Angell about whom we know very little.
 Paris was introduced to the world in 1968 by his board of directors who were masquerading as independent gunwriters: Jeff Cooper, Bob Zwirz, Skeeter Skelton, Mason Williams, George Nonte, perhaps even Jan Stevenson; in many gun mag articles about Seventrees and about his ASP pistol:

-Paris' life and death are almost Shakespearean in their tragic elements, beginning with his being closed down by the Church Committee in '75 and his wife's death in '84 I think.
-Both he and his wife, and their mothers and in-laws, were creatures of NYC's Broadway so just how this led to gunleather for Paris is surely outlined in the book I've mentioned but not received yet :-).
-Even his business partner married an actress then bailed along with his wealthy father's money that had been in support of the enterprise.
+Paris' life and death are almost Shakespearean in their tragic elements, beginning with his being closed down by the Church Committee in '75 and his wife's death in 1987.
+Both he and his wife, and their mothers and in-laws, were creatures of NYC's Broadway so just how this led to gunleather for Paris I see now is outlined in the book I've mentioned.
+Even his business partner married an actress then bailed from Seventrees along with his wealthy father's money that had been in support of the enterprise.
+As Neale Perkins' father's money supported the startup of Safari Ltd and John Bianchi's father's money starting up Bianchi Holster to succeed Safari Ltd.

 ADD to the tragedy of Seventrees (as if his wife dying of breast cancer weren't enough for the couple), a MYSTERY: why did he call his company Seventrees?
 And why was his original logo an Adonida palm of Florida?
-One wag was certain that it was so-named because the palm of his logo has seven fronds -- but it has eight instead . . ..
+One wag was certain that it was so-named because the palm of his logo has seven fronds -- but it has eight not seven.

 The palm tree stamp was used by itself on most all of the 1967 prototypes -- but not ever with the Seventrees name as above (which is from Ken Null's bench).
-Instead, for production Paris and his partner Steve switched to the Seventrees name only AND hot stamped it into the hard horsehide; omitting the palm, because their advisor who was gun writer Mason Williams said the original was indistinct.
+Instead, for production Paris and his partner Steve switched to the Seventrees name only AND hot stamped it into the hard horsehide; omitting the palm, because their advisor who was gun writer Mason Williams said the original was indistinct -- but he MEANT that the palm tree alone meant nothing to his (Williams') collaborators.
+Silly chaps, all.

 Paris, of course, who like all (?)
 New Yorkers spent time in Florida, surely came up with the palm logo while he resided there because that's its USA locale.
 He lived there in the right time period, too (Before Seventrees).
 Or was he killing people in Manila where it originated?
 It is aka the Christmas palm because of the red berries in winter: